 These notes and strategies should help you get started on your AP Psychology review.
 You can even use the notes on a unit-by-unit basis if you're just studying for a short quiz or test.
-Remember to take practice tests to keep yourself on track, and continue consulting any resources you've accumulated throughout the year in class.
+Just remember to take practice tests to keep yourself on track, and continue consulting any resources you've accumulated throughout the year in class.

 Are you concerned about the AP Psychology test?
 Read this article to decide whether it will be especially challenging for you.

 It's not easy to decide which AP classes to take in high school.
 Depending on how many options you have, you could structure your schedule in vastly different ways.
-Check out this guide to learn how many AP classes you should take in high school based on your goals and circumstances.
+Check out this guide to learn how many AP classes you should take in high school based on your goals and individual circumstances.

-If you want to avoid overwhelming yourself with a ridiculous schedule, it's also a good idea to be aware of which AP classes test the most challenging material.
+If you want to avoid overwhelming yourself with a ridiculous schedule, it's a good idea to be aware of which AP classes test the most challenging material.
 Read our article on the hardest AP classes here.